wp-plugins/flyzoo/readme.txt

 Live Support chat has proven itself essential to e-commerce by driving conversions and sales: [Flyzoo Live Chat](http://www.flyzoo.co) is must-have for your business!

-Meet your customers, in real time.
-See where they came from and what page they are on: invite visitors to chat, provide the best **live support** ever and close more sales!
+Meet your customers.
+See where they came from and what page they are on: invite visitors to chat, provide **live support** and close more sales!

-Real time data available at a glance:
+All the most important customer insights are available at a glance:

 * Referrer
 * Current visited page with URL and Title